 The long way - by hand

-In this article, will demonstrate some of the basics for carrying out fire sprinkler calculations by the long hand method with just the aid of a scientific calculator or our own hydraulic calculator - Hcal2 which you can freely download from our website.
+This article will demonstrate some of the basics for carrying out fire sprinkler calculations by the long-hand method with just the aid of a scientific calculator or our own hydraulic calculator - Hcal2 which you can freely download from our website.

 We will for this example use simple three sprinklers and three pipes which would of course be part of a much larger fire sprinkler system.
-These basic procedures can also be used for calculating many other types of systems such as fire hydrant, hose reel or the discharge from a water cannon or monitor we can also use the same principal for almost all other water-based fire protection systems if we have a k-factor for the output device (fire sprinkler, water mist nozzle and so on).
+These basic procedures can also be used for calculating many other types of systems such as fire hydrants, hose reels or the discharge from a water cannon or monitor we can also use the same principle for almost all other water-based fire protection systems if we have a k-factor for the output device (fire sprinkler, water mist nozzle and so on).

 Below is a diagram of the three sprinklers and three pipes which we will calculate.
 We have dimensioned the pipe lengths and given each junction point a unique node reference number which we use throughout the calculations.

 For each pipe, we need to know the pipe length, internal diameter (ID) of the pipe and the pipe material so we can determine the pipes c-factor, the table below summarises the pipe data which we will need for the calculation for this example:

 |Node Ref||Pipe Size ID (mm)||Length (m)||C-factor|

 We will also we will need some additional information such as the type of sprinkler head, the area each head is covering, the design density for each sprinkler head in the system.

 For this example, we will use the following design parameters: